 The hair is worn during a bun on the crown of the top.
 A halo is seen around the heads, with tongues of flames protruding outwards.
 He holds a lotus stalk in both his hands and is surrounded by many retinues figures, including celestial dancers, and thus the king obeys with his family priest.

+the south.
 Rampant lions, Konarak sun temple

 The elephants and horses have since re-installed on new pedestals only a few meters distant from the original locations and now face the porch.
 The lions-on-elephant now lie to the front of the eastern stairs of the bhoga-mandapa.
 Though covered with plaster, the original color of this sculpture was dark red patches of which are still visible.